Well.. you might be in luck. We've registered and now have our very own lift sharing page with Free wheelers.

 The most people we have had at Santosa in Somerset was 250.
 This includes around 40 yoga teachers, our crew and usually about 10 healers and therapists.
 It is a friendly camp, and everyone gets to know most people.
 We cannot easily accommodate many more on the site, and we love the Healing Field Meadow so much that we want to keep our camp small and perfect, so we all fit in the single meadow.
 The maximum number the site can comfortably accommodate is 300.

 Being part of Santosa living Yoga and Bhakti Camp is as much a spiritual process as an event .
 It’s not your usual festie.
 We really feel that you get the most out of this experience if you stay for the whole duration of the camp.
-If you are absolutely keen to come and yet big important stuff is going on in your life that prevents you from being with us for the full time, then we are also offering either the first part of the week or second part of the week.
+If you are keen to come and yet big important stuff is going on in your life that prevents you from being with us for the full time, then we offer special tickets for either the first part of the week or second part of the week.

 Day tickets will be available for cash on the gate, £53 per adult (or £15 for a 12-18yr old) including lunch and dinner, plus for each overnight stay £15 including breakfast.